-The Ombudsman will inform the Administrative Custody Deputy or designee of their arrival and register at the Custody Records lobby and receive a visitation ID badge.
-The Ombudsman will coordinate and schedule visits through the Administrative Custody Deputy by providing the following information:
+The Ombudsman will inform the Administrative Deputy or designee of their arrival and register at the Custody Records Lobby and receive a visitation ID badge.
+The Ombudsman will be escorted to a visitation booth to conduct visits.
+At no time will the Ombudsman be unescorted while in a security area of the jail except when conducting a visit in a visitation booth.